Ballerina Rose

 Ballerina Roses

 All my Ballerina roses get the hedge clipper pruning treatment, and none get sprayed.
-Their flowering season is late, so like my Flower Carpet roses they fill in the flowering gap in my summer garden nicely.
+Their flowering season is late, so like my Flower Carpet roses they fill in the flowering colour gap in my summer garden nicely.

 With flax and Gunnera behind.